kptdev/kpt/site/guides/porch-user-guide.md

 * `init` - Initializes a new package revision in the target repository.
 * `clone` - Creates a clone of a source package in the target repository.
-* `edit` - Creates a copy of a source package in the target repository to start creation of a new revision of the package.
+* `copy` - Creates a new package revision from an existing one.
 * `push` - Pushes package resources into a remote package.
 * `del` - Deletes one or more packages in registered repositories.